 The judicious use of enforcement tactics, i.e., Notices of Violations and Stop Work Orders along with a more positive interaction with the regulated community has led to greater compliance in the field.
 While the threat of a Stop Work Order is immediately effective in bringing about corrective action, education and outreach for the regulated community appears to have had an extremely beneficial effect as compliance has become a collaborative effort between the permit holders and compliance staff.
-The number of construction sites increased slightly in 2021 from 456 to 485 respectively.
-The number of NOVs increased but this correlation is expected considering the increase in sites.
+The number of construction sites decreased slightly during this reporting period from 485 to 412.
+The number of NOVs decreased but this correlation is expected considering the decrease in active construction sites.